PetyaKatsarova/born2broot_42/README.md

 sudo apt-get remove --purge lighttpd lighttpd-mod-deflate lighttpd-mod-openssl

-pskpetya@gmail.com
-whats the command to check if apache is installed on my debian You can use the following command to check if Apache is installed on your Debian system:
+You can use the following command to check if Apache is installed on your Debian system:

 dpkg -l | grep apache2
 If Apache is installed, you will see output similar to this:

-Copy code
 ii  apache2                         2.4.25-3+deb9u7                amd64        Apache HTTP Server
 If you don't see any output, then Apache is not installed on your system.

-pskpetya@gmail.com
-how to uninstall apache2 and dependencies
 To uninstall Apache2 and its dependencies on Debian, you can use the following command:

 sudo apt-get remove apache2